hadipourh/zeroplus/README.md

 Note that the above model does not include the partial-sum technique.
 The advnatge of the above model is that it is quite fast.
-In the next section we show how to use or CP-based model for the partial-sum technique.
+In the next section we show how to use our CP-based model for the partial-sum technique.
 It is possible to combine the CP model of partial-sum techique with the above model to find a complete attack considering the partial-sum technique, or use the partial-sum technique as a standalone module.

 ## Partial-sum Technique